KonradHoeffner/tempoguide/index.md

 <mtg-card name="Ponder"/>
 <mtg-card name="Brainstorm"/>

-We are a blue Tempo deck so no surprises here, all four-ofs except only three Daze because we are slightly slower then red Tempo and have 19 lands.
+We are a blue Tempo deck so no surprises here, all four-offs except only three Daze because we are slightly slower then red Tempo and have 19 lands.

 #### Creatures
 <mtg-card name="Nethergoyf"/>